cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 Such developments are not surprising, progress in both offense and defense is to be expected.
-The speed at which research moves forward is very impressive and suggests the field is still in early stages of development.
+The speed at which research moves forward is very impressive and suggests the field is still in the early stages of development.
 When considering using such new technologies in production, this could be considered when assessing the security of such systems.